ibm-cloud-docs/EventStreams/eventstreams050.md

 </table>
 <br/>
-For information about using the Kafka API on the Classic plan, see [Kafka API - Classic](/docs/services/EventStreams?topic=eventstreams-kafka_using_classic).
+For information about using the Kafka API on the now deprecated Classic plan, see [Kafka API - Classic](/docs/services/EventStreams?topic=eventstreams-kafka_using_classic).

 ## Choosing a Kafka client to use with {{site.data.keyword.messagehub}}